Hoyasumii/avengers-endgame/README.md

 CAROL DANVERS: [irritated] Listen fur-face, I'm covering a lot of territory.
 The things that are happening on Earth, are happening everywhere, on thousands of planets.

-ROCKET: [murmurs to himself] All right, all
+ROCKET: [murmurs to himself] All right, all r